siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_export-data-processing.md

 -	Columns to skip: specify which columns you want to discard from the data

 # Wishlist:
+-	Support for SQL auto-upload to database
+-	A GUI for frontend
+-	Optional:
 	- Able to process excel format .xlsx output the same way
 	- If ¡§irrelevant¡¨ files, or files without dates/with wrong format in their names are present in the input folder, still process them and throw them into ¡§uncategorized¡¨ output folder?
--	Support for SQL auto-upload to database
--	A GUI for frontend

 # Known issue/concern:
 -	It does not verify the CSV data structure.
 If a CSV contains a different data structure, i.e. missing columns, it will be processed and appended to the output as-is.

-# Backend operation:
+# Backend operation / How it works:
 -	The code starts by checking if input directory exists; if not the program stops.
 -	It also checks if the output directory exists, if not, one is created
 -